Amit-Sury/AI-ML-Portfolio/1.Enterprise-RAG/deployment-package/README.md

 * Uses artifacts uploaded in Step 3
 * This acts as data ingestion pipeline for storing documents into the OpenSearch vector database

+#### S3 document bucket

+* Creates S3 bucket to be used as source for raw knowledge docs

+#### AWS Bedrock Guardrails

+* Creates Bedrock guardrails for input guardrails (prompt injection, PII, PCI checks).

 ---

 ## 5. Create EKS Cluster